ibm-cloud-docs/containers/faqs.md

 {: faq}

 You can have 1 free cluster at a time in {{site.data.keyword.containerlong_notm}}, and each free cluster expires in 30 days.
 Free clusters have [select capabilities](/docs/containers?topic=containers-cs_ov#cluster_types), minimal 2x4 compute resources, select single zone [locations](/docs/containers?topic=containers-regions-and-zones#regions_free), and support only the Kubernetes container platform and {{site.data.keyword.cloud_notm}} classic infrastructure provider.
 Free clusters are ideal for testing out Kubernetes deployments and getting familiar with the {{site.data.keyword.containerlong_notm}} API, CLI, and console tools.
 After you are done playing around with your free cluster, you can [copy your configuration files and redeploy them to a standard cluster](/docs/containers?topic=containers-app#copy_apps_cluster).

+To create a free cluster, you must have a Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account.
+Free clusters cannot be created in Lite accounts.
+{: note}

 ## What container platforms are available for my cluster?
 {: #container_platforms}